hoffmannjordan/insect-wing-venation-patterns/README.md

 Manuscript Information
 ===============================================================
-Here is a great twitter thread from Seth Donouhe: https://twitter.com/seth_donoughe/status/1041802508585394177
+Here is a great twitter thread from Seth Donoughe: https://twitter.com/seth_donoughe/status/1041802508585394177

 Here is an article from the Harvard SEAS news office: https://www.seas.harvard.edu/content/lord-of-wings